T'Pol: Pa'nar, trellium, mind melds, and emotion

 T'Pol found herself wanting to experience more of the emotions the Trellium-D had unlocked.
 In "Damage", it is revealed that she discovered how to liquefy small, safe amounts of the compound and began to secretly inject herself with it, beginning approximately three months prior to the Enterprise arriving at Azati Prime ("Azati Prime").
 This led to what she felt was improved relations with her crew mates, in particular chief engineer Trip Tucker, which led to a sexual relationship in "Harbinger" after she understood she was experiencing jealousy when Tucker began making romantic overtures toward a MACO on board.
 In the same episode, she later attempted to deflect the importance of the act by referring to it as merely an exploration of human sexuality.
-However, this one-time encounter resulted in the formation of a psychic bond between Trip and T'Pol which doesn't manifest until the second half of season 4.
+However, this one-time encounter resulted in the formation of a psychic bond between Trip and T'Pol which does not manifest until the second half of season 4.

 Over time, as T'Pol became addicted to the Trellium-D injections, her emotions began to flow more freely.
 This came to a head when the Enterprise reached Azati Prime ("Azati Prime") and Jonathan Archer chose to undertake a suicide mission in order to complete the Xindi mission.
 T'Pol's emotional reaction toward Archer's departure and presumed death incapacitated her as a commanding officer (ending up in crying and an attempt to recover him).
 She attempted to hide her condition, and the Enterprise was nearly destroyed in a subsequent Xindi attack which may or may not have been made worse by T'Pol's state.

 After the attack, T'Pol's supply of Trellium-D became difficult to reach (being located in a heavily damaged part of the ship) and she nearly died during a clandestine attempt to retrieve it.
 Soon after, she lost her temper with Archer (who had since returned to the Enterprise).
 He indicated he needed her for a difficult (and morally questionable) mission.
 She was nearly killed while trying to recover more Trellium-D after experiencing an erotic dream involving Tucker.
 This led her to seek medical help from Dr. Phlox to whom she confessed her addiction.